-Explorations in English Language Learning is designed as a blog, but it is also an interactive site for exploring and discovering English for Academic Purposes.
-Here you can pick up useful language for writing academic papers in English, develop individual techniques for expanding your vocabulary, or practice your English grammar, to name just a few.
+Explorations in English Language Learning is partly blog, partly interactive site for exploring and discovering English for Academic Purposes.
+Here you can pick up useful language for writing academic papers in English, develop individual techniques for expanding your vocabulary, or practice your English grammar, and much more.
+Enjoy exploring!

 Who we are